10 TIPS TO RELIEVE OSTEOARTHRITIS

 ARTHRITIS AND THE BENEFITS OF EXERCISE

-Arthritis Is Painful But The Benefits Of Exercise
+The Benefits Of Exercise

-Helps Ease Pain In The Joints
+Helps Ease Joint Pain

 A thin membrane called the “synovium” provides fluid that lubricates the working parts of the joint.
 When the cartilage wears out, the synovium becomes irritated or inflamed.
-This results generally in a case of “osteoarthritis” or “rheumatoid arthritis.”

 In osteoarthritis, the cartilage can break down to the point that bone does rub on bone.
 This type of arthritis develops gradually over a lifetime; a result of the wear and tear placed on your joints over the years.